Virtual Computing Laboratory (2011)

 Use of Cloud Computing Resources in an HPC Environment (2009)

 Investigation into use of configurable and scalable virtual networks for high-performance computing.
 Long-term use scenarios for cloud resources include applications for extending the existing UC Grid without building out additional IT infrastructure and linking the national supercomputing centers to provide a true on-demand HPC cloud environment.
-IDRE contacts: Bill Labate and Prakashan Korambath.
+IDRE contacts: Lisa Snyder and Prakashan Korambath.
 Related publications: A Physical and Virtual Compute Cluster Resource Load Balancing Approach to Data-Parallel Scientific Workflow Scheduling

 Development of a Scalable Computational Tool for Simulation of Biomedical Flows with Complex Geometries (2009)